Computer Science AI Program Highlights

 Artificial Intelligence Curriculum

-The computer science AI degree is a 120-hour program that prepares programmers to incorporate AI tools, including machine learning, deep learning, machine perception, and other AI-related technologies into their products or solutions.
+The Computer Science bachelor’s degree with a concentration in Artificial Intelligence is a 120-hour program that prepares programmers to incorporate AI tools, including machine learning, deep learning, machine perception, and other AI-related technologies into their products or solutions.

 View Full CurriculumSample Courses